jscant/PointVS/README.md

                         pooling layer.
 This can improve performance significantly.
-  --prune               (EGNN) Prune subgraphs which are not connected to the ligand --top1                A poorly kept secret ;)
+  --prune               (EGNN) Prune subgraphs which are not connected to the ligand --top1                A poorly kept secret ;) --graphnorm           (EGNN) add GraphNorm layers to each node MLP --multi_fc            Three fully connected layers rather than just one to summarise the graph at
+                        the end of the EGNN --lucid_node_final_act
+                        (Lucid) SiLU at the end of node MLPs --p_remove_entity P_REMOVE_ENTITY
+                        Rate at which one of (randomly selected) ligand or receptor is removed and label is forced to zero --static_coords       Do not update coords (eq.
+4, EGNN) --permutation_invariance
+                        Edge features are invariant to order of input node (EGNN, experimental) --node_attention      Use attention mechanism for nodes --attention_activation_function ATTENTION_ACTIVATION_FUNCTION
+                        One of sigmoid, relu, silu or tanh --node_attention_final_only
+                        Only apply attention mechanism to nodes in the final layer --edge_attention_final_only
+                        Only apply attention mechanism to edges in the final layer --node_attention_first_only
+                        Only apply attention mechanism to nodes in the first layer --edge_attention_first_only
+                        Only apply attention mechanism to edges in the first layer --only_save_best_models
+                        Only save models which improve upon previous models --egnn_edge_residual  Residual connections for individual messages (EGNN) --gated_residual      Residual connections are gated by a single learnable parameter (EGNN), see home.ttic.edu/~savarese/savarese_files/Residual_Gates.pdf --rezero              ReZero residual connections (EGNN), see arxiv.org/pdf/2003.04887.pdf --extended_atom_types
+                        18 atom types rather than 10
+  --max_inactive_rmsd MAX_INACTIVE_RMSD
+                        Discard structures beyond <x> RMSD from xtal pose --model_task MODEL_TASK
+                        One of either classification or regression; regression is 3-class regression on binding affinities.
+  --synthpharm          For tom
+  --p_noise P_NOISE     Probability of label being inverted during training --include_strain_info
+                        Include info on strain energy and RMSD from ground state of ligand --final_softplus      Final layer in regression has softplus nonlinearity --optimiser OPTIMISER, -o OPTIMISER
+                        Optimiser (either adam or sgd)
 ```

 ## Dataset generation